JEP 512 Explained: Compact Source Files and Simpler Java Programs

 Together with compact source files and instance #main() methods, simplified console I/O helps Java feel approachable without being diluted.

-To reduce this friction, Java 25 treats every compact source file as if it automatically imports the java.base module.
+To address this, Java 25 treats every compact source file as if it has access to the java.base module by default.
+Conceptually, this is similar to having the following declaration present:

 import module java.base;